 The management of the growth of your social media presence is not an easy task.
-You must balance the creation of content with your research and continuously monitor and evaluate the efficacy of your media content.
+You must balance the creation of content and make a cover photo for any social media platform with your research and continuously monitor and evaluate the efficacy of your media content.

 This is where management tools can come in to help.
 They’re specifically made to assist busy marketing teams in design, developing and publishing, and tracking their social media posts.